boofish/Silhouette-Misc/ae/README.md

 The other two scripts also compile and run the respective benchmarks with all the six configurations (except for `coremark.sh` which we don't run for Silhouette-SFI).

-Compiling and running all the experiments will take around xx minutes.
+Compiling and running all the experiments will take around 4 hours.

 ### Collect Experiment Results
 After finishing compiling and running the benchmarks, there will be